 - 'You are most blessed.'
 Do you have a sense of how 'blessed' you are?
-Can you recognise the 'blessedness' of others? - Have there been occasions when you have had a sense of being filled with the Holy Spirit or a sense of the closeness of God? - This week try to visit someone who is in need of some attention, especially as Christmas is almost upon us.
-Make the time to reach out to another. - Have you ever felt honoured by a visit from someone special?
+Can you recognise the 'blessedness' of others? - Have you ever had a sense of being filled with the Holy Spirit, or a sense of the closeness of God? - This week, try to visit someone who needs some attention, especially as Christmas is almost upon us.
+Make the time to reach out to one another. - Have you ever felt honoured by a visit from someone special?
 Is there a favourite relative that you visit on a regular basis?
 Do you have special memories associated with your mother or grandmother?
 Share your reflections with others. - Mary's great song of rejoicing, which comes after today's gospel, makes a suitable prayer this week:

 My soul proclaims the greatness of the Lord; my spirit rejoices in God my saviour.
 For he has looked upon my lowliness; behold, from now on, all ages will call me blessed.
 The Mighty One has done great things for me, and holy is his name.
 The Summit Online Exploring the Word